SAP-samples/xsa-cap-migration-using-basextn/README.md

 </p>

 ## Features Currently supported in SAP HANA Application Migration Assistant:
-For a detailed list of the features supported by the SAP HANA Application Migration Assistant, please refer to [this](supportedFeatures.md) link.
+For a detailed list of the features supported by the SAP HANA Application Migration Assistant, please refer to the [supportedFeatures](supportedFeatures.md) link.

 ## Features that are currently out of scope in SAP HANA Application Migration Assistant: